 Macerich is sharply focused on sustainability as a long-term, fully integrated business approach.
 Our goal is simple: Create a healthy environment for our employees, tenants, guests and communities and sustain this environment for future generations.

-Today we are committed to doing even more — to reduce our greenhouse gas emissions, energy use, water consumption, and waste generation by 10 percent by 2020.
+Today we are committed to doing even more — to reduce our greenhouse gas emissions, energy use, water consumption, and waste generation.
 For more information click here.

 LEED Gold Certification

 In June 2012, Santa Monica Place earned the LEED Gold environmental designation from the U.S. Green Building Council.